 I bought a _________________ on ____________ [date], at ____________ [location].
 I am contacting you because the product: [choose one]

 - Doesn’t do what it’s meant to do

 Let them know you understand what you’re entitled to.
 Tell them what you want them to do to resolve the problem.
 You can say something like this:

 I think it’s only fair that you: [choose one]

 - provide me with a refund

 - replace the product

 - repair the product free of charge

 The person may agree to do what you suggest.
-In this case, ask when they will do this.
+In this case, ask when they will.
 Ask them for their name so you can refer to the conversation later.
-Follow-up with a written note confirming what was agreed to.
+Follow up with a written note confirming what was agreed to.

-If the person does not agree to do what you suggest, ask who you can contact with a formal complaint.
+If the person doesn’t agree to do what you suggest, ask who you can contact with a formal complaint.
 Get the address of that person.